Special needs education

 Start: summer semester or winter semester

-CAS I: modules 7 and 8, in two semesters
+CAS I: Modules 7 and 8, over two semesters

 Many special schools and day education centres in Lower Saxony are run by independent providers.
 Teachers without special educational qualifications also teach in these centres.
 There are also social pedagogues or school social workers working there who would like to work as teachers for special needs education in schools in the future.
 The further education programme is aimed at these target groups in particular, but is also suitable for teaching staff at general and vocational schools who would like to further their education in the area of participation and inclusion.